Aircraft Mechanic - Federal Salaries of 2018

 Pay Rates for "Aircraft Mechanic"How much does an Aircraft Mechanic in the federal government get paid? $60,748.03* *Based on the 2018 average.

 Aircraft Mechanic was the 410th most popular job in the U.S. Government in 2018, with 59 employed.
 The most common payscale was the nonsupervisory pay schedules - federal w payscale.

-In 2017, the Department of Energy hired the most employees titled Aircraft Mechanic, with an average salary of $96,991.
+In 2018, the U.S. Coast Guard hired the most employees titled Aircraft Mechanic, with an average salary of $53,526.